symfony/symfony-docs/book/security.rst

 .. note::

+    :doc:`Symfony's security component </components/security/introduction>` is
-    `Symfony's security component`_ is available as a standalone PHP library for use inside any PHP project.
+    available as a standalone PHP library for use inside any PHP project.

 Basic Example: HTTP Authentication
 ----------------------------------